- Duration: 1 day for face-to-face | Total of 6.5 hours for Virtual Classroom course

 Who is this course for?

-This course is aimed at delegates with some knowledge of GC (or GC-MS) or LC (or LC-MS) and would like to learn more about method validation.
+This course is aimed at delegates with good knowledge of a base technique e.g. GC (or GC-MS) or LC (or LC-MS) and would like to learn more about method validation.
 Delegates requiring refresher training will also benefit.
 Whether you are a PhD student developing your research method or you work in a contract laboratory, you will benefit from attending this course!

 How to book this course